HamzaBenALi1991/Front_End_Forkify/README.md

 1/ npm i
 2/ npm start
-3/ make sure you have Internet connexion , this application uses Web API
+3/ make sure you have Internet connexion , this application uses Web API 4/ click in the link to provided to localhost

 # Front_End_Forkify